Bills & payments - collections

-If you haven’t paid your outstanding business tax debt, we may take legal action against you to collect your business tax debt, including:
+If you haven’t paid your outstanding business tax debt, the Department of Finance may take legal action against you to collect your business tax debt, including:

 • Enforcing the judgment debt by levying bank accounts and seizing assets.
 The Sheriff may padlock a taxpayer's business and auction its assets.
 We can also refer the judgment debt to an outside collection agency.